barnabymorgan/DataPipeline/README.md

 """Insert your code here"""
 ```

-> Insert screenshot of what you have built working.

-## Milestone n
+## Milestone 3: Batch Processing - Ingest data into the data lake

 - Continue this process for every milestone, making sure to display clear understanding of each task and the concepts behind them as well as understanding of the technologies used.